aydinschwa/Regex-Engine/README.md

   <img src="demo.gif"/>
 </p>

+I wrote an article on Medium with a thorough explanation of how the algorithm functions.
+You can find that [here](https://medium.com/p/e0df447b827a).

 # Setup
 There are two distinct scripts you may want to use: re_to_nfa.py and re_to_nfa_viz.py.
 The former converts regular expressions to NFAs and can search text, while the latter does the same but animates the process.